-But exactly how does it work, how much weight can you lose, and how does the new “Freestyle“ program work?
-Let’s see what we can we learn from all of the reviews and ratings online.
+But exactly how does WW work, how much weight can you lose, and how does the new “Freestyle“ program work?
+Let’s see what we can we learn from all of the reviews and ratings online by examining the following:

 Wow, that’s really inspiring, did Oprah say that?

 How Does WW Digital (formerly Weight Watchers OnlinePlus) Work?

 OK, apparently everyone is losing weight, I get it.
 But, how does WW work?

 WW is based on a science-backed SmartPoints system that assigns every food and beverage a points value based on nutrition.
 Foods that have more saturated fats, sugar, and empty calories get assigned higher point values while foods high in protein and “good” carbs have lower point values.
 No food is off-limits, but you’ll have to limit portion sizes make good food choices.

 Each day you have a certain number of points called, “SmartPoints,” to spend on food, which helps to teach you good eating habits.
 For example, grilled salmon with asparagus will cost you zero SmartPoints, while a cheeseburger is going to cost you 12 points!
 See where we’re going with this?

 *View their featured promotion (above) or all WW coupons

 WW’s new Freestyle program adds more flexibility and healthy foods that cost zero points.
 This encourages you to eat more fruits, veggies, and lean protein, while skipping foods high in sugar and bad carbs.
 Freestyle also lets you rollover unused points to other days (think travel and vacations) when you need them more.

 Most diets end in failure because they are based on food restriction which tends to make your cravings for unhealthy foods even stronger.
 The philosophy of Weight Watchers is to teach you good eating habits so that you enjoy sustainable long-term weight loss and a healthier lifestyle.